alading/ClickThroughImageView/README.md

 ```
 ## Sample
 * Clone the repository and check out the `app` module.
-* Download the app [Swag – Exchange Personal Snaps](https://play.google.com/store/apps/details?id=com.machipopo.swag) on Google Play.
+* Download the app [Demo-Click Through Image View](https://play.google.com/store/apps/details?id=com.applandus.ringmyphone.android) on Google Play.
 This widget is used in the send point dialog.

 ## Licence
 Copyright 2017 Weimin Ding